yashrk/raylib-scm/README.md

 I'm just researching features of Raylib and Chicken Scheme.
 These bindings are incomplete, probably inefficient and not idiomatic.
 Use this bindings at your own risk.
 I even haven't any intent to long-term development of this code.

-But, anyway, some work writing glue code is done and may be useful to anybody else.
+But, anyway, some work writing glue code is done and may be useful to somebody else.

 ## LICENSE WARNING